Buying Glasses Online

 3. Access to Personalized Fittings

-The different fittings required for these special uses (i.g. height and corridor considerations) don’t cost anything.
-They’re simply part of the conversation when dealing with an actual human 😉
+The different measurements and fittings required for these special uses (i.g. height and corridor considerations) don’t cost anything extra.
+They’re automatically incorporated into your glasses as you talk with an actual human who asks about your unique lifestyle and personal needs 😉

 4. Complimentary Fittings and Adjustments